juhoen/Switchboard/README.md

 }
 ```

 Unfortunately, the solution above becomes extremely messy when working with nested JSON structures, multiple 3rd party API's, or combination of them.
-This is why Switchboard is useful.
-By defining a new switchboard, you can easily manage data mappings between different schemas.
+This is why Switchboard is useful, by defining a new switchboard, you can easily manage data mappings between differen schemas.

 ```py
 from switchboard import Switchboard, Wire